 One month after the FDA’s request, Endo Pharmaceuticals said it has decided to voluntarily stop selling the powerful drug.

-FDA to drugmaker: Pull Opana ER from the market
+Opana ER pulled from the market at FDA request

 After Opana ER was reformulated in 2012, the FDA said abusers began injecting it more than snorting it.
 Injection abuse of the drug has been associated with an outbreak of HIV and hepatitis C, as well as a serious blood disorder.

-The FDA’s decision comes after a group of independent experts met in March and voted 18-8 that the benefits of reformulated Opana ER no longer outweigh the risks.
+The FDA’s June 2017 request came after a group of independent experts met in March and voted 18-8 that the benefits of reformulated Opana ER no longer outweigh the risks.